heptarch/heptarch.github.io/drafts/demon.md

 Miss Watson enters, brisk, punctual, direct as ever.
 The Duke continues looking towards Hawksmoor's giants.
-"I remember your talk at Aberdeen."
+"I remember your talk at Aberdeen.
+I understood nothing, but that you could change the world."
 Ellen smiles.
 "No need for prevarication or sentiment.
 There is no money.
 You must close the tubes."

 For over a year, Ellen has been flashing light along the